Are you tired of dull, frizzy, weak and thin hair? Do you dread combing your hair or shampooing them for days, afraid of hair falling out in locks?

 - Eat: Carrots, pumpkin, sweet potatoes, almonds, spinach, apricots, sunflower seeds

 - Foods rich in Vitamin E and beta-carotene, which are natural anti-oxidants help in fighting free radical injury and help nourish damaged hair.

 8. If you have greasy hair and poor hair growth

 - Eat: Foods high in biotin are eggs, brown rice, cracked wheat, green peas, lentils, oats, cauliflower, sunflower seeds, almonds and walnuts.

 - Biotin deficiency has been linked to hair loss.
-Deficiency of B complex vitamins can lead to greasy hair, dandruff, poor hair growth and grey hair.
+Deficiency of B complex vitamins can lead to greasy hair, dandruff, poor hair growth, and grey hair.

 If you continue to suffer from bad hair days, do not hesitate to visit your dermatologist.
-Serious medical conditions like hypothyroidism, anaemia, drug toxicities, autoimmune diseases etc. may present with hair loss and need to be promptly diagnosed and treated.
+Serious medical conditions like hypothyroidism, anemia, drug toxicities, autoimmune diseases etc. may present with hair loss and need to be promptly diagnosed and treated.